jlas1/Klicky-Probe/Klipper_macros/README.md

 variable_probe_attach_retries: 3
 ```

-The default is `0`, which disables recovery and retains the immediate `Probe
+The accepted range is `0` through `3`.
+The default is `0`, which disables
-attach failed!` error.
-A positive value enables that many retries after the
+recovery and retains the immediate `Probe attach failed!` error.
+A positive
-initial attachment attempt.
-A persistent failure still stops command
+value enables that many retries after the initial attachment attempt.
+A
-processing after the configured number of retries; the retry mechanism does
+persistent failure still stops command processing after the configured number
-not bypass probe-state verification.
+of retries; the retry mechanism does not bypass probe-state verification.

 Each recovery uses the existing dock coordinates, safe-Z behavior, feedrates,
 servo operations, and probe checks.
 Configure and test normal `Attach_Probe`